Jakst3r/ember-basic-template-helpers/README.md

 ember-basic-template-helpers
 ==============================================================================
+**Note: This is a learning project and not intended for production level applications**

 This add-on provides some very basic helpers for simple use cases.
 It aims to avoid adding extra CSS selectors or computed properties to service basic template needs.